-Statement of Integrity:

-The engineering and design work documented in this report and implemented into this vehicle by the current student team is significant and equivalent to credit that would be awarded in a senior design course.
+Statement of Integrity: The engineering and design work documented in this report and implemented into this vehicle by the current student team is significant and equivalent to credit that would be awarded in a senior design course.

-Dr. Miloš ŽefranProfessor, ECE mzefran@uic.edu
+Dr. Miloš Žefran Professor, Director of Graduate Studies UIC College of Engineering Department of Electrical and Computer Engineering mzefran@uic.edu